Roger's Ramblings

 2. There is no longer any need to hump bottles in and out of the gas locker.

 3. When travelling outside the UK all that’s needed to refill is a set of adaptors retailing for £20 or so.
-Each country has a different bottle/regulator fitting so not only do you need to buy a bottle of gas you need to buy and fit and new regulator and pig tail.
+Each country has a different bottle/regulator fitting so not only do you need to buy a bottle of gas you need to buy and fit a new regulator and pig tail.

 4. There is no need to wait until the bottle runs out (usually when trying to cook a meal) before refilling.
 It can be done at any time convenient to you.